Certora/Documentation/docs/prover/checking/sanity.md

 We recommend starting with the `basic` mode, since not all rules flagged by the `advanced` mode are incorrect.

-Each option add a new child rule for every rule in the specification.
+Each option adds new child rules for every rule in the specification.
 If any of the sanity check sub-rules fails, it will be marked with a yellow icon, and so will the parent rule:

 ![Screenshot of rule report showing a passing rule, a failing rule, and a sanity failure](sanity-icons.png)